aenario/cozy-security-model/README.md

 cozy-security-model
 ===================

-eve is a bad app
+- eve is a bad app
-bob is a good app with access to sensitive data
+- bob is a good app with access to sensitive data
+- alice is a good app which should rightfully access bob's sensitive data

 Step 1a. opening home
 - the User requests http://user.cozy.cc/